LFilipePacheco/LFilipePacheco/README.md

 # Luís Filipe Pacheco

-**Senior Agricultural Engineer & Data Scientist** t with over 35 years of experience in agricultural systems, rural development and public administration, currently focused on the application of data science and geospatial analysis to environmental monitoring and agricultural policy.
+**Zootechnical Engineer and Data Scientist** with over 35 years of professional experience in animal production systems, rural development, agricultural policy and public administration.
+Currently specialising in the application of data science, geospatial analysis, remote sensing and machine learning to environmental monitoring and agricultural policy.

 ## 🌱 Current work

-**Northern Portugal Regional Coordination and Development Commission** - Coordination of the groundwater nitrate monitoring programme of the
+At the **Northern Regional Coordination and Development Commission (CCDR-N), Portugal**, coordinating the groundwater nitrate monitoring programme for the **Esposende–Vila do Conde Vulnerable Zone**, under the EU Nitrates Directive.

-Esposende–Vila do Conde Vulnerable Zone (EU Nitrates Directive), where data science meets environmental compliance:
+This work combines data science, geospatial analysis and environmental regulatory compliance:

-- **Data integration** — merging four administrative and geospatial data sources (Python, PostgreSQL, GIS), nearly doubling the universe of known farm holdings in the Vulnerable Zone
+- **Data integration** — Integration of four administrative and geospatial data sources using Python, PostgreSQL and GIS, nearly doubling the number of known agricultural holdings in the Vulnerable Zone
-- **Deep learning for remote sensing** — U-Net semantic segmentation model for automatic greenhouse detection from satellite imagery, identifying structures absent from official registers
+- **Deep learning and remote sensing** — Development of a U-Net semantic segmentation model to automatically detect greenhouses in satellite imagery, including structures missing from official registers
-- **Geostatistics** — spatial analysis of nitrate distribution in groundwater (IDW, ordinary kriging)
+- **Geostatistics** — Spatial analysis of nitrate concentrations in groundwater using inverse distance weighting (IDW) and ordinary kriging
-- **Data pipelines & dashboards** — Excel-to-PostgreSQL ingestion, ArcGIS
-  integration, and interactive Streamlit applications for monitoring teams
+- **Data pipelines and dashboards** — Development of Excel-to-PostgreSQL data ingestion pipelines, ArcGIS integration and interactive Streamlit applications for environmental monitoring teams

 ## 🇪🇺 European Commission

-Independent expert evaluator for the Research Executive Agency (REA) since 2015, assessing research and innovation proposals under **Horizon Europe** (Farm2Fork cluster).
+Independent expert evaluator for the **European Research Executive Agency (REA)** since 2015, assessing research and innovation proposals under **Horizon 2020** and **Horizon Europe**, particularly in the fields of agriculture, food systems, natural resources and the environment.

+## 🎓 Education

+Pre-Bologna university degree in **Zootechnical Engineering** (Animal Science and Engineering), comprising four and a half years of coursework followed by a professional internship.

+Master’s degree in **Tools and Techniques Supporting Rural Development** (*Mestrado em Instrumentos e Técnicas de Apoio ao Desenvolvimento Rural*).

-## 📚 Background
+## 📚 Professional and scientific background

-Earlier career dedicated to small ruminant production systems and Mediterranean farming sustainability within the FAO-CIHEAM research network:
+Earlier professional experience focused on small-ruminant production systems and the sustainability of Mediterranean farming within the FAO-CIHEAM research
+network:

-- Author of **50+ scientific and technical publications**
+- Author or co-author of **more than 50 scientific and technical publications**
 - Co-editor of CIHEAM's *Options Méditerranéennes* series
-- Member of scientific committees of FAO-CIHEAM international seminars
+- Member of the scientific committees of international FAO-CIHEAM seminars
-- National "Best Regional Information Technician" award (Statistics Portugal — INE, 2010), for coordinating the Agricultural Census in the Entre Douro e Minho region
+- Recipient of the national **“Best Regional Information Technician” Award** from Statistics Portugal (INE) in 2010, for coordinating the Agricultural Census in the Entre Douro e Minho region

-Senior Engineer and member of the Portuguese Order of Engineers (Ordem dos Engenheiros).
+## 🏅 Professional memberships and qualifications

+Member of the **Portuguese Order of Engineers** (*Ordem dos Engenheiros*), affiliated with its **College of Agronomic Engineering**, which provides the professional framework for Zootechnical Engineering.

-Internship supervisor appointed by the College of Agronomic Engineering and member of the Order’s Expert Panel.
+Holder of the professional title of **Senior Engineer**, internship supervisor appointed by the College of Agronomic Engineering, and member of the Order’s Expert Panel.

 Member of the **Portuguese Association for Data Science and Artificial Intelligence**.

-DataCamp Certified Professional Data Scientist.
+**DataCamp Certified Professional Data Scientist.**
 ## 🛠️ Tech stack

 `Python` (pandas · GeoPandas · scikit-learn · TensorFlow) · `PostgreSQL` ·